The Xamin Web Interface

 aggregate function would be null are omitted from the query.

-This area is used to display information about tables or
+This pane is used to display information about tables or

 classes of tables.
 If the user clicks on a table entry in